ModelEarth/data-pipeline/timelines/training/naics/README.md

 Pay = Payroll
 -->

-As a reference, the prior structure for zcta (zip code) was:
+As a reference, the prior structure for zcta (zip code) training data was:

-zcta, JobsTotal, JobsAgriculture, JobsEntertainment,… Population, Poverty, PovertyUnder18, Education,WorkExperience, WorkingFulltime, WorkingFulltime_Poverty, y
+Zcta, JobsTotal, JobsAgriculture, JobsEntertainment, Population, Poverty, PovertyUnder18, Education, WorkExperience, y

 Ronan is working on a similar pivot in [prep/industries](../../prep/industries/) for timelines, except the timeline rows are years.